cantecim/nnest/README.md

 ## How to use mongoose? is there any quirks?

 ### Automatic Document validation support
-Be sure to extend you schemas from BaseSchema inside @nnest/mongoose module
+Be sure to extend you schemas from **BaseSchema** inside @nnest/mongoose module
+otherwise this feature won't work, as we build that on the **BaseSchema**

 ## Exception handling and validations